 No. You must vote at the location you are registered at.
-If you would like to update your registration to vote on campus, you have until October 13.
+If you would like to update your registration to vote on campus, you must do that before the election.
 Voters currently registered in Virginia can update their voting registration on the Virginia Department of Elections website.

 Registered in another state or territory?
 Go to the U.S. Vote Foundation’s website for more information or directly to your local or state board of elections webpages to get this information.

 Any person, regardless of their disability status, has the right to register to vote at any office or agency that provides such a service.
 A person with cognitive disabilities can be eligible to register and vote if not adjudicated mentally incapacitated by a court of law.

 If you require assistance in reading or completing forms, please ask an election official to provide help or bring your own helper.

 If you have a physical disability, you may vote on Election Day without leaving your vehicle.
 This is called curbside voting.
 If you would like to use curbside voting, remember to bring a helper with you who can enter the polling place to ask an election officer for curbside assistance.

 Individuals under isolation or quarantine during Election Day are strongly encouraged to vote absentee in order to comply with isolation/quarantine and reduce risk to others.

 If absentee deadlines have been missed, there is an option to pursue emergency absentee voting: